isaac-sim/IsaacGymEnvs/README.md

 ### Loading trained models // Checkpoints

-Checkpoints are saved in the folder `runs/EXPERIMENT_NAME/nn` where `EXPERIMENT_NAME` defaults to the task name, but can also be overidden via the `experiment` argument.
+Checkpoints are saved in the folder `runs/EXPERIMENT_NAME/nn` where `EXPERIMENT_NAME` defaults to the task name, but can also be overridden via the `experiment` argument.

 To load a trained checkpoint and continue training, use the `checkpoint` argument: